 This post may include affiliate links.
 Click here to read my policy.

-A few weeks ago, one of my friends reached out to me about joining a 3 week bone broth health challenge.
-I was intrigued.
+A few years ago, one of my friends reached out to me about joining a 3 week bone broth health challenge.
+At the time, I had never heard of bone broth and I was intrigued.
 After reading through the rules of the challenge, I decided that it probably wasn’t really for me.
 It was somewhat similar to Whole 30, with adding in bone broth daily, and 2 days of fasting and only drinking broth.
 I already did Whole 30 (you can read my thoughts here), and I knew that only drinking broth 2 days out of the week would not be a safe thing to do with my current training schedule.
 While the broth is loaded with nutrients and vitamins, it is not enough to balance out the calories I would be exerting with my workouts to have me safely recover and refuel.

 I did, however, agree that I would try adding in the broth to my daily diet in addition to what I normally ate.

 I didn’t just blindly agree to do this.
 I put in the time and did the research, and I found that most people were praising bone broth’s multitude of alleged benefits.

 - ‘Gut’ health– If you look online you’ll find many people claiming they have a ‘leaky’ gut.
 While this isn’t a medical term, it is a real thing.
 Many people have chronic stomach pain, issues, or intolerances, coming from an unknown cause.
 Some holistic health coaches believe that these issues stem from small holes in the intestines.
 Bone broth is filled with gelatin and collagen, which many health coaches claim can help repair these holes, and alleviate stomach issues.
 (Source)

 - Fuller skin, lips, and healthier hair– When made with specific types of bones, broth can be loaded with collagen.
 Collagen allegedly helps to fill out the cells, and can give your skin a fuller, brighter appearance.